AnotherPillow/custom-sb-themes/README.md

 # Custom SB Themes

-A Firefox extension to allow for custom themes on skyblock.net.
+An extension to allow for custom themes on skyblock.net.

-## Installation
+## Installation (Firefox)

 1. Download this repository as a zip file.
 2. Unzip the file.
 3. Go to `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...`
 4. Select the `manifest.json` file in the unzipped folder.
+5. Reload skyblock.net and go to the bottom of the page to change your theme.

+## Installation (Chrome)

+1. Download this repository as a zip file.
+2. Unzip the file.
+3. Go to `chrome://extensions/` and click `Load unpacked`, you may need to enable developer mode.
+4. Open the unzipped folder.
 5. Reload skyblock.net and go to the bottom of the page to change your theme.

 ## Adding a theme